 Brook Speltz, cello

-Volumes I and II of the complete Mendelssohn Quartets, released on the BIS label in 2015, were received with the highest critical acclaim, with comments such as “…eloquent, full-blooded playing… The four players offer a beautiful blend of individuality and accord” (BBC Music Magazine).
-The Mendelssohn series is concluded this season with the release of Volume III.
+In Autumn 2016, the quartet released the third and final volume of the complete Mendelssohn Quartets on the BIS label.
+The set has been received with the highest critical acclaim; Volume II was listed in the Top 10 CDs of 2016 by the Guardian and hailed for its “sheer finesse” by Gramophone, whilst Volume III was nominated for a BBC Music Magazine Award.
 The quartet has also recorded the complete Zemlinsky String Quartets in two volumes, released on the Naxos label in 2013 and 2014 respectively, to accolades including five stars in the Guardian with “Classical CD of the Year”, a Recommendation in The Strad, “Recording of the Month” on MusicWeb International and a nomination for a BBC Music Magazine Award.

 The Escher Quartet takes its name from Dutch graphic artist M.C.
 Escher, inspired by Escher’s method of interplay between individual components working together to form a whole.

 ‘[Schubert’s G major Quartet] got a first-rate performance from the Escher String Quartet… In the first movement especially, passages of conflict and turmoil were outlined with sharp precision… [The Eschers] have been a long-standing and always welcome presence at the festival.
 But Wednesday’s performance set a new standard even for this excellent ensemble.’

 Beethoven Op.
 18 No. 5, Mendelssohn Op.
 80 No. 6 and Ravel Quartet